awesummerl/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Light-Layers.md

 ## Renaming Light Layers

 By default, in the UI for Lights and Mesh Renderers, Light Layers are named **Light Layer 1-7**.
 To more easily differentiate between them, you can give each Light Layer a specific name.
-To do this, open your [HDRP Asset](HDRP-Asset.html) and go to **Lighting > Light Layers** section.
+To do this, open your [HDRP Asset](HDRP-Asset.html) and go to **Lighting > Light Layers**.
 Here you can set the name of each Light Layer individually.

 ## Example scenario for Light Layers